INSIGHT

 The circumstances that originally incentivized Eli Lilly and Novo Nordisk to establish DTC platforms for their GLP-1 compounds are partially unique to the obesity market.
 As a result of the ongoing insurance coverage gaps in the space, Lilly and Novo began selling their GLP-1s directly to consumers, bypassing middlemen such as pharmacy benefit managers (PBMs) and wholesalers.
 This decision enabled cash-paying consumers to purchase the medication at a discounted rate, thereby increasing overall treatment access and affordability.

 While this represented progress, access and affordability are not problems solely for patients whose insurance plans do not cover their condition (e.g., obesity).
 They’re also problems for patients who possess high-deductible plans or are outright uninsured.
-Moreover, when considering that – according to a recent survey conducted by Model N (a life sciences revenue management software solution), up to 40% of respondents had skipped or delayed a prescription due to financial concerns – the logic for advancing DTC platforms as another potential avenue for lowering drug costs becomes even clearer.
+Moreover, when considering that – according to a recent survey conducted by Model N (a life sciences revenue management software solution), up to 40% of respondents had skipped or delayed a prescription due to financial concerns – the logic for advancing DTC platforms as another potential avenue for lowering drug costs and improving patient outcomes becomes even clearer.

 Though central to the overall calculus, increased access and affordability are not the only reasons pharma companies might consider pursuing DTC models.